guitarneck/taphp/README.md

+﻿![cirrus-ci - test php5.6][test-php5.6] ![cirrus-ci - test php7.4][test-php7.4] ![cirrus-ci - test php8.0][test-php8.0]

+---

-﻿# taphp
+# taphp

 TAP producer library for PHP.
 Based on tape for node.

 This library is not psr-0/4 compliant.
 Indeed, its contains functions to organize the running tests that make it unfriendly with composer's autoload way.

 > Tested on PHP versions : 5.6.9, 7.4.13 ,8.0.0